 All of our surgeons are specially trained in laparoscopic surgery techniques to correct all types of hernias.
 These laparoscopic techniques offer the added benefits of a shorter operating time, less pain, and shorter recovery.

-Dr. Josh Roller, Dr. Yong Kwon, Dr. Jaime Dutton, Dr. Noe Rodriguez, and Dr. Jessica Pries specialize in using minimally invasive techniques to diagnose and treat hernia-related disorders.
+Dr. Josh Roller, Dr. Yong Kwon, Dr. Jaime Dutton, and Dr. Jessica Pries specialize in using minimally invasive techniques to diagnose and treat hernia-related disorders.
 Inguinal hernias, a common type of hernia, especially in men, presents as a bulge in the groin that becomes more prominent while coughing, straining, or rising to stand.

-Dr. Roller, Dr. Kwon, Dr. Jaime Dutton, Dr. Pries and Dr. Rodriguez also specialize in hiatal hernia surgery.
+Dr. Roller, Dr. Kwon, Dr. Jaime Dutton, and Dr. Pries also specialize in hiatal hernia surgery.
 A hiatial hernia is the protrusion of the upper part of the stomach into the thorax through a tear or weakness in the diaphragm and is more common in morbidly obese individuals.

 A sports hernia is a painful, soft tissue injury, usually affecting the oblique muscles in the lower abdomen or groin area.
 Sports or activities that involve planting the feet and twisting with maximum exertion can cause a tear in the soft tissue called a “sports hernia.”
 Most commonly found in football players.